graphlit/.github/profile/README.md

-# 🧠 Graphlit – The semantic memory platform for AI
+# 🧠 Graphlit – The context layer for AI agents

 **Context engineering for developers.**